akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then she saw it.

 A pale, shapeless thing rose from the shadows.
 It had a long neck.
 It hissed.
-And then it *moved*—floating toward her, silent and terrible.
+And then it *moved*—floating towards her, silent and terrible.

 Ela screamed.
 She stumbled backward, fled into the corridor, and left the door wide open.